ChatGPT: How Customer Service Can Benefit From a GPT-3 Chatbot

 One of the biggest benefits of ChatGPT is being multilingual.
 It can help businesses that run in multiple languages to generate responses in foreign languages.

-Also, it can be highly efficient not just in responding but also executing various language tasks: translation, text rewriting, etc. For example, here's how ChatGPT rewrites a legal text into a simpler version - so that anyone without legal knowledge can understand:
+Also, it can be highly efficient not just in responding but also executing various language tasks: translation, text or rewriting.

 Can GPT-3 powered replace a traditional chatbot?